-- 37. WFP will support joint and coordinated collective efforts that are essential to ending all forms of malnutrition, and will support governments to strengthen national capacities in multi-sectoral nutrition activities.
+- 36. WFP will support joint and coordinated collective efforts that are essential to ending all forms of malnutrition, and will support governments to strengthen national capacities in multi-sectoral nutrition activities.
 It will also enhance partnerships with other public and private actors, and will continue to engage in nutrition governance and to invest in country-level action through multi-stakeholder platforms such as the United Nations Standing Committee on Nutrition, the CFS, the Scaling Up Nutrition movement, and the Renewed Efforts Against Child Hunger and undernutrition (REACH) approach.
 WFP will work on this Strategic Objective in partnership with UNICEF, the World Health Organization (WHO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), UNHCR, the World Bank, FAO and IFAD, among other partners.
 In humanitarian operations, WFP will work through relevant coordinating mechanisms such as the Inter-Agency Standing Committee (IASC) nutrition cluster, with partners including international and national NGOs. - Helping to eliminate malnutrition, particularly in contexts of high burden or high risk, is central to WFP's work.
-Malnutrition has a huge impact on human development, contributing to the persistence of poverty and inequality through the intergenerational cycle of hunger. - WFP will support countries' capacities in nutrition-specific approaches that deliver quality nutrition services to treat and prevent malnutrition.
-WFP will emphasize a preventive approach to malnutrition, focusing on facilitating access to nutritious diets required by vulnerable groups, helping to provide the foundation for sustainable development. - ➤ WFP will leverage all its assistance and activities to deliver improved nutrition outcomes by strengthening nutrition-sensitive approaches, and by working with partners using complementary approaches across sectors such as strengthening social protection systems, building resilience, improving health and education, increasing smallholder productivity, reducing post-harvest losses, and ensuring sanitation and hygiene. - Recognizing that nutritional status both determines and is determined by multi-sectoral and cross-cutting factors, WFP will design programmes with a clear understanding of how nutrition is affected by gender equality, lack of women's empowerment and other drivers of malnutrition that cut across sectors.
+Malnutrition has a huge impact on human development, contributing to the persistence of poverty and inequality through the intergenerational cycle of hunger.

+- ➢ WFP will use nutrition-specific approaches to support countries' capacities to deliver quality nutrition services to treat and prevent malnutrition.
+WFP will emphasize a preventive approach to malnutrition, focusing on vulnerable groups, helping to provide the foundation for sustainable development. - ➤ WFP will leverage all its programmes and activities to deliver improved nutrition outcomes by strengthening nutrition-sensitive approaches, and by working with partners using complementary approaches across sectors such as strengthening social protection systems, building resilience, improving health and education, increasing smallholder productivity, reducing post-harvest losses, and ensuring sanitation and hygiene. - Recognizing that nutritional status both determines and is determined by multi-sectoral and cross-cutting factors, WFP will design programmes with a clear understanding of how nutrition links with gender equality, women's empowerment and other drivers of malnutrition that cut across sectors.